getsentry/sentry-docs/src/collections/_documentation/error-reporting/configuration/index.md

 {:.config-key}
 ### default-integrations

-{% unsupported csharp aspnetcore rust %}
+{% unsupported csharp aspnetcore rust php %}
 This can be used to disable integrations that are added by default.
 When set to `false` no default integrations are added.
 {% endunsupported %}